Anti-aircraft warfare: Mobility

 Most modern air defence systems are fairly mobile.
 Even the larger systems tend to be mounted on trailers and are designed to be fairly quickly broken down or set up.
 In the past, this was not always the case.
 Early missile systems were cumbersome and required much infrastructure; many could not be moved at all.
 With the diversification of air defence there has been much more emphasis on mobility.
 Most modern systems are usually either self-propelled (i.e. guns or missiles are mounted on a truck or tracked chassis) or towed.
 Even systems that consist of many components (transporter/erector/launchers, radars, command posts etc.) benefit from being mounted on a fleet of vehicles.
 In general, a fixed system can be identified, attacked and destroyed whereas a mobile system can show up in places where it is not expected.
-Soviet systems especially concentrate on mobility, after the lessons learnt in the Vietnam war between the US and Vietnam.
-For more information on this part of the conflict, see SA-2 Guideline.
+Soviet systems especially concentrate on mobility, after the lessons learnt in the Vietnam War between the US and Vietnam with the SA-2 Guideline.

 Air defence versus air defence suppression

-Israel and the US Air Force, in conjunction with the members of NATO, have developed significant tactics for air defence suppression.
+Many nations have developed significant tactics for air defence suppression.
 Dedicated weapons such as anti-radiation missiles and advanced electronics intelligence and electronic countermeasures platforms seek to suppress or negate the effectiveness of an opposing air-defence system.
 It is an arms race; as better jamming, countermeasures and anti-radiation weapons are developed, so are better SAM systems with ECCM capabilities and the ability to shoot down anti-radiation missiles and other munitions aimed at them or the targets they are defending.